moneroguides/0x02-turning-your-node-into-a-service/script.md

 ### WHAT IS A SERVICE?

 A service is a common way to describe a program that runs in the background of any Operating System (OS).
-Many programs run as services to make your computer use simple and stress free and probably happens without you even noticing.
+Many programs run as services to make your computer use simple and stress free, probably without you even noticing.

 Typically you will have something called a service manager, which takes charge and deals with these programs for you.